2019-2020 Undergraduate & Graduate Catalog

 Aquatic Sciences Emphasis (optional)

-Corresponding to the existing undergraduate emphasis in aquatic sciences, the Master of Science in Biology includes an optional aquatic sciences emphasis.
-Candidates choosing this optional emphasis have the same admissions criteria and degree requirements as other MS students, but will focus their course work, thesis, project, and internship activities in an area related to research, management, conservation, or protection of aquatic resources.
+The Master of Science in biology includes an optional aquatic sciences emphasis.
+Candidates choosing this optional emphasis have the same admissions criteria and degree requirements as other M.S. students, but will focus their course work, thesis, project, and internship activities in an area related to research, management, conservation, or protection of aquatic resources.
 Students in this emphasis will develop interdisciplinary studies involving CLAS faculty as well as other collaborating agencies and entities in the west Michigan area.
 Students in this emphasis will have opportunities to work with faculty and conduct research at the Annis Water Resources Institute located in Muskegon, as well as at the Allendale Campus of Grand Valley State University.

 Prospective students should review the Costs and Financial Aid section of the Grand Valley State University Undergraduate and Graduate Catalog in full detail.
 A limited amount of funding is available on a competitive basis for candidates who need assistance.
 Those who receive departmental assistantships will work with faculty at a variety of departmental tasks that provide support to the undergraduate programs in the biology department.
 Candidates who wish to instruct laboratory or lecture sections must apply separately for adjunct teaching position, which are not linked to their status as graduate students.
 Additional assistance in the form of research assistantships may be available through faculty research grants.
 Candidates are encouraged to seek external support for their work by submitting grant proposals to external funding agencies.
 Assistance from faculty is available to candidates seeking external funding.